 Field Description Alias The name of the tunnel endpoint.
 NOTE: Do not enter spaces in the alias name.
 Description The description of the tunnel endpoint. Туре The type of the tunnel.
-Select VXLAN to create a tunnel.
-Enter the remote tunnel port.
+Select L2GRE or VXLAN to create a tunnel.
+If you choose VXLAN, you must enter the remote tunnel port.